DecarbNexus/useeio_ghg_sources_disaggregation/README.md

 This project focuses on disaggregating sector emissions into GHG sources.
 You can combine it with a companion workflow that disaggregates Scope 3 emissions by USEEIO sectors and tiers:

 - Companion repository: https://github.com/DecarbNexus/useeio_sectors_disaggregation
-- Data foundation: Both workflows leverage USEPA's data ecosystem (FlowSA, USEEIO, Supply Chain Emission Factors)
+- Data foundation: Both workflows leverage the US EPA's data ecosystem (FlowSA, USEEIO, Supply Chain Emission Factors)
 - Pairing the two lets you go from "which sectors contribute to my Scope 3?" to "which GHG sources within those sectors?"

 When used together, you can organize Scope 3 in the intuitive language of Scope 1 & 2 - by sector, tier, and source.